-The Bachelor of Science (BS) in Sociology program develops strong analytic skills and a broad knowledge of human relations and social systems.
+The Bachelor of Science (BS) in Sociology program, part of the Department of Applied Social Sciences, develops strong analytic skills and a broad knowledge of human relations and social systems.
 The discipline provides useful tools for a variety of careers in law, business, social work, criminal justice, and policy impact analysis, among others.
 For example, pre-law students may wish to take courses in the sociology of law, criminology and criminal justice, and deviance and social control.
 Students pursuing careers in business may wish to take courses in the sociology of work, business and society, formal organizations, technology, and law.

 (total 48 credits)